-There are research infrastructures which were established to coordinate the research in biology and medicine, e.g. Integrated Structural Biology Infrastructure for Europe (INSTRUCT), European Life Science Infrastructure for Biological Information (ELIXIR), European Biomedical Imaging Infrastructure (Euro-BioImaging) and others which technologically rely on grid-computing and cloud-computing infrustructures for science.
-The purpose of these initiatives is to understand high-level phenotypes from genomic, metabolomic, proteomic, imaging and other types of data and they require also multiscale mathematical models and simulation as noted e.g. by Hunter et al. [163] in his strategy for Virtual Physiological Human (VPH).The integration with multidimensional models of geometrical, mechanical properties and the time-dependence of the compartments data taken from the medical and biological repositories is a challenge for current "physiome" projects and might be very beneficial with current most complex models of human physiology which are based mainly on lumped-parameter approach.
-The area of parameter study presented in section 4.3 may deliver more exact lumped-parameter models and practical application for clinical and further research towards patient specific health care, in silico trails and drug discovery.
+There are research infrastructures that were established in order to coordinate biology and medicine research, e.g., the Integrated Structural Biology Infrastructure for Europe (INSTRUCT), European Life Science Infrastructure for Biological Information (ELIXIR), European Biomedical Imaging Infrastructure (Euro-BioImaging) and others, which technologically rely on grid computing and cloud computing infrastructures for science.
+The purpose of these initiatives is to understand high-level phenotypes from genomic, metabolomic, proteomic, imaging and other types of data.
+They also require multi-scale mathematical models and simulations, as noted e.g. by Hunter et al. [163] in his strategy for Virtual Physiological Human (VPH).The integration with multidimensional models of geometrical, mechanical properties and the time-dependence of the compartments’ data, which is taken from medical and biological repositories, is a challenge for current "physiome" projects.
+It might be very beneficial for the current most complex models of human physiology, which are based mainly on a lumped-parameter approach.
+The area of parameter study that is presented in section 4.3 may deliver more exact lumped-parameter models and practical application for clinical and further research towards patient-specific health care, in silico trails and drug discovery.

-Based on the previous answers, it can be formulated another question for further research in the technology domain:
+Based on the previous answers, another question can be formulated for further research in the technology domain:

-How can biomedical research influence the direction of grid-computing and cloud-computing development?
+How can biomedical research influence the direction of grid computing and cloud computing development?

-One area of discussion about this theme is how to preserve the scientific data to prevent loss of them [164, 165] and how to facilitate access to computational resources for large amount of small scientific groups which have limited resources to port, integrate or customize their current tools and processes – to support "long-tail" of science.
-The "long-tail" movement was noted and described first by Anderson [167] in business domain.
-The long-tail term comes from a feature of statistical distribution e.g. pareto distribution where only few (e.g. 20% – head) elements has high probability of some event (e.g. product being sold), while the rest (e.g. 80% – tail) has small probability.
-Thus, most business focus on hits (20% of products, the 80-20 rule).
-The expansion of Internet and it’s related technologies caused reduced sales, marketing and delivery costs for the products from the niche (80% of products) – long-tail.
-Strategy focusing on this kind of products became profitable and successful e.g. for companies such as Amazon or Apple.[167].
-Cloud-computing technologies seems to be customizable and may be an enabling technology to focus on long-tail science consumers as noted e.g. by Weinhardt et al. [166].
-Platform as a service may be a type of access to cloud-computing infrastructure to bridge the gap between programming application utilizing the powerful scientific infrastructure and keep focus on domain specific research as it is achieved by research portals and workflows for grid-computing infrastructures presented in section 2.3.8.
+One area of discussion about this theme is how to preserve scientific data in order to prevent the loss of them [164, 165] and how to facilitate access to computational resources for large amounts of small scientific group, which have limited resources to port, integrate or customize their current tools and processes – to support the "long-tail" of science.
+The "long-tail" movement was first noted and described by Anderson [167] in the business domain.
+The long-tail term comes from a feature of statistical distribution, e.g., pareto distribution, where only a few (e.g., 20% – head) elements have a high probability of some events (e.g., product being sold), while the rest (e.g., 80% – tail) have a small probability.
+Thus, most businesses focus on hits (20% of products, the 80-20 rule).
+The expansion of the Internet and its related technologies have caused reduced sales, marketing and delivery costs for the products from the niche (80% of products) – long-tail.
+A strategy that focused on these kinds of products became profitable and successful, e.g., for companies such as Amazon or Apple [167].
+Cloud computing technologies seem to be customizable and may be an enabling technology to focus on long-tail science consumers, as noted by Weinhardt et al. [166].
+As a service, a platform may be a type of access to a cloud computing infrastructure, bridging the gap between programming application and utilizing the powerful scientific infrastructure.
+This keeps the focus on domain-specific research as it is achieved by research portals and workflows for grid computing infrastructures, as presented in section 2.3.8.

 5.2 Summary

-This thesis presents the infrastructure which thanks to virtualization technology joined several domain specific tools in the field of sharing and processing medical images, performing real-time voice analysis and simulating human physiology.
+This thesis presents the infrastructure, which, thanks to virtualization technology, joined several domain-specific tools in the field of sharing and processing medical images, performing real-time voice analysis and simulating human physiology.